Koromix/tytools/README.md

 You can download a source release from the release page on GitHub or clone the repository.
 Pre-built binaries are available for Windows.

-ty can be built using GCC.
-Clang is not supported yet.
+ty can be built using GCC or Clang.

 Experimental features are disabled by default, enable them by turning on the EXPERIMENTAL option in cmake with `-DEXPERIMENTAL=1`.